 Blumira’s platform was based on a scheduled detection system that could have variable time windows between 5-30 minutes.
 It was important to accelerate our time to detection so that organizations would get notified faster of threats to stop attacks sooner.

 Real-Time detections with Blumira trigger an alert before the event logs are even stored to disk.
-In the parsing process we’ve created the ability to have point-in-time detections alert on known bad activity, giving you a head start and reducing your time to detection and time to remediation.
+In the parsing process we’ve created the ability to have point-in-time detections alert on known bad activity.
+This gives you a head start and reduces your time to detection and time to remediation.

 Our Real-Time Detection system will give you an added advantage in defending your organization’s network by dramatically accelerating the speed of the product’s detection notifications and, subsequently, your time to respond.
 This new system will execute logic to notify organizations in as little as 800 milliseconds.

 Get Your Free Account

 Blumira takes a different approach to SIEM detection rules and maintenance.
 We enable smaller teams to take the focus off of tasks like parsing and configuration, so they can focus on what matters most.

 Experience Blumira for yourself with our free edition, which easily connects to your Microsoft 365 account.
 No credit card or sales conversation required to get started.